 before the period of 12 months expires.

-59. Permanent closure, when notice of proposal not required
+59. Permanent closure for safety or welfare reasons

 The Minister may by order published in the Government Gazette permanently close a government school under section 56, without complying with section 57 or 58, if he or she is of the opinion that the safety or welfare of teachers or students at the school may be at risk if the school is not closed as soon as possible.

-60. Local-intake schools
+60. Local-intake schools, declaration of etc.

 (1) The chief executive officer may by order published in the Government Gazette —